VanOns/statamic-static-cache-buster/README.md

 <!-- BADGES -->

-Plugin for Statamic that expands the standard cache validation to invalidate the static cache of all relevant URLs
+Plugin for Statamic that expands the standard cache validation to invalidate the static cache of all relevant URLs.

 ## Quick start